 Where [B] is taken in large quantity and is assumed that the concentration of b is constant, then the rate law becomes:

 k’ = k [B]0

-The above equation is known as pseudo first-order rate law.
-Isolation method helps to determine the dependance of rate of the concentration of each reactant.
+The above equation is known as pseudo-first-order rate law.
+The isolation method helps to determine the dependence of the rate of the concentration of each reactant.

 log v = log k + a log [A]0